CKalitin/ckalitin.github.io/_posts/2025-07-08-canada-space-industry.md

 They're launch site is located at 46 degrees latitude on the coast of Newfoundland.
 This is less than the 49 degree latitude of Baikonur Cosmodrome, so they could access the International Space Station.
 However, future US commercial space stations and under no obligation to launch to higher orbital inclinations.
 A higher inclination also requires more energy expenditure to reach a Geostationary Orbit, which lowers payload capacity.
 On the other hand, Sun Synchronous Orbit can be access from anywhere as it's ~95 degrees inclined.
 Many Earth Observation satellites use this orbit.

+Finally, there's lower capital availablitiy in Canada than in the US.
+To raise money for Electron Peter Beck flew to Silicon Valley and got a cheque from Khosla Ventures.
+If NordSpace is trying to be explicitly Canadian, this is less of an option.

 ### **Positives Of Being A Non-US Non-Government Launch Program**

 Although there are many challenges, it's not all negatives!